 Now that we’ve built a cache of all the resources contained in a PE file, we need a way to get the actual image data out.

-Bitmap data is retrieved by looking up the resource ID for Bitmap resource types.
+resource types.
 The caches that were previously built during initialization contain offsets to the bitmap data, but we need to check that the expected entry is present in each of the caches:

-• Level One represents a mapping of resource types to resource directory entries.
+- Level One represents a mapping of resource types to resource directory entries.
 Each entry contains an offset to the level two cache data.

-• Level Two represents a mapping of resource types to sets of resource directory entries.
+- Level Two represents a mapping of resource types to sets of resource directory entries.
 Each entry contains an offset to the start of the level three cache data.

-• Level Three represents a mapping of resource types to sets of resource directory entries, with an additional culture ID specifier.
+- Level Three represents a mapping of resource types to sets of resource directory entries, with an additional culture ID specifier.
 Each entry contains an offset to the start of the bitmap resource data.

 When we get the data out of the PE file, we check that the level 1 and level 2 caches have the expected resource type key.
 Otherwise, we will never have initialized the level 3 cache that actually contains what we’re looking for.
 Next, we examine the level 3 cache entry for the given resource ID and culture.
 If culture is not specified, we take the first entry with the specified resource ID.